 The lock is software code that’s put on the iPhone by the manufacturer to meet mobile operator requirements.
 These software locks are placed there to ensure you use your iPhone with a particular mobile company.
 These locks are in place until a different software code is entered to unlock the device.

 So carrier locks are basically contract locks.
-The idea is that when you purchase a phone at a discount, you agree to a certain term contract (usually two years or so.)
-This contract makes up for the iPhone discount, i.e. the company recoups the discount during the term of your contract.
+The idea is that when you purchase a phone at a discount, you agree to a particular term contract (usually two years or so.)
+This deal makes up for the iPhone discount, i.e. the company recoups that price reduction during the term of your contract.
 That’s why when you break a contract, the company charges you an early termination fee–so they get that discount back.

 But even when you pay full-price, your iPhone is probably still locked to a carrier.
-Only iPhones that specifically say “unlocked” are truly not locked to a carrier.
-And that’s why it’s really important to know the locked or unlocked status of your iPhone or the one you intend to purchase!
+Only iPhones that explicitly say “unlocked” are indeed not locked to a carrier.
+And that’s why it’s paramount to know the locked or unlocked status of your iPhone or the one you intend to purchase!

 Why Unlocking Matters

 It’s simple.
-Once unlocked, you are able to use an iPhone (models that are GSM devices with SIM cards) with any mobile carrier around the world providing GSM service.
+Once unlocked, you can use an iPhone (models that are GSM devices with SIM cards) with any mobile carrier around the world providing GSM service.
 Just remove the current SIM card and pop in the new SIM card from your carrier of choice.

 That’s why it’s so important to perform this vital check before any purchase.
 You should be 100% confident that the iPhone or other device is indeed unlocked.